 The Beat Farmers’ Country Dick Montana expects “large crowds of roaming bozos” in Vancouver

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 15, 1990 By Steve Newton If aliens from another world ever happened to beam down into a nightclub where the Beat Farmers were playing, they’d witness an unusual rock ’n’ roll custom that might be mistaken for a strange religious rite.
-They’d see a rough-looking biker-type poised at … Continue reading The Beat Farmers’ Country Dick Montana expects “large crowds of roaming bozos” in Vancouver
+They’d see a rough-looking biker-type poised at the front of … Continue reading The Beat Farmers’ Country Dick Montana expects “large crowds of roaming bozos” in Vancouver